 - address numbers

-When creating this project I wanted to use as many supplies that I had on hand.
-I had a 4″ x 4″ post in the scrap supplies, and a vegetable crate leftover from a project.
-I didn’t feel like digging out of hole for the cement post base, so I thought the crate would be a great shield.
+When creating this project I wanted to use as many supplies as I had on hand.
+I had a 4″ x 4″ post in the scrap supplies and a vegetable crate leftover from another project.
+I didn’t feel like digging out a hole for the cement post base, so I thought the crate would be a great shield.
 Planting some succulents in front helped to add some soften to this project too.

-Attaching the address numbers with the nails provided in the packaging was super simple.
+Then I attached the address numbers with the nails provided in the packaging.

 Now make sure to check out all these great Spring projects for the Power Tool Team!

 Just the Woods –DIY Adirondack Chairs